Planning Golf Events: How Event Technology Fuels Design at the Phoenix Open

 The Bay Club on 17 offers access to an upscale lounge area as well as a viewing platform overlooking the 10th fairway.
 The open concept of Soho House L.A. inspired CORT event planners to create a space that was both accessible and private for The Bay Club.
 Social Tables allowed CORT to perfectly place moveable hedges to ensure privacy while maintaining an open and airy ambiance.
 By combining refined textures, as well as surprising pops of color and eclectic patterns, the Bay Club reflected the top event design trends of 2018 while serving the needs of each party.

-CORT’s eye for design paired with Social Tables 3D diagramming software created an event that was smart, stylized and strategic.
+CORT’s eye for design paired with Social Tables collaborative event software created an event that was smart, stylized and strategic.
 Their foresight into the wants and needs of customers created a seamless, zero-waste event that catered to hundreds of thousands of delighted fans.